-4. Lab Safety Agreements (Blood-Borne Pathogens)
+3. Lab Safety Agreements (Blood-Borne Pathogens)

 A lab safety agreement will be signed in MED 120S.
-The lab safety agreements will be kept in each student's file.
+Agreements will be kept in each student's file.

-5. Needle Sticks (see "Accidental Exposure")
+4. Needle Sticks (see "Accidental Exposure")

-6. Emergencies
+5. Emergencies

 While on campus: the Student Health Nurse is available Mon-Thurs 9:00-3:30 for minor illnesses and injuries.
 If the nurse is unavailable or the situation warrants immediate attention, call 911.
 While students are out at internships they will follow the safety standards and emergency protocols of the facility.